leonardyeoxl/aiap-rnn-exercise/README.md

 # AIAP RNN Exercise: Language Model
 Exercise to practice building an RNN language model from scratch.
-You will train an RNN to read in characters from a text file and predict the next character, working with e.g. 40 characters at a time (independent of rest of the text).
+You will train an RNN to read in characters from a text file and predict the next character, working with sequences of e.g. 40 characters at a time (independent of rest of the text).
 This will look like:

 > Input: 'abcd' -> Label: 'bcde'